Norfolk and Waveney Integrated Care Board (ICB) will fund hernia procedures as listed below:

 - All suspected femoral hernias should be referred to secondary care due to the increased risk of incarceration/strangulation.

-- All suspected umbilical hernias should be referred to secondary care due to the increased risk of strangulation of the bowel.
+- All suspected umbilical hernias should be referred for surgical opinion due to the increased risk of strangulation of the bowel.

 Not routinely funded